 The girl is a merchant’s daughter and as was the custom of the time expected to marry and dedicate herself to domestic life; she falls in love with Calandrino, a brilliant young scholar who is preoccupied with his ancient alchemical texts.
 Santina meets Trotula, the village midwife who… is perhaps a witch?

 Trotula sfida Santina a dimenticare Calandrino e a seguire il suo destino.
 Qualcuno pensa che la ragazza sia la vittima di un incantesimo della levatrice, ma Santina e’ decisa a seguirne le orme anche quando scoppiano calamità intorno a loro.
 Il romanzo e’ ambientato nell’Italia del Medioevo ma, nonostante questo, i lettori potranno identificarsi nella storia di questa donna e nella sua ricerca del senso della propria vita.

 Trotula challenges Santina to forget Calandrino and become the woman she is meant to be.
 Some say that she is a victim of the midwife’s spell, but Santina is determined to follow in Trotula’s footsteps even as calamities strike.
-The story takes place in 14th century Italy yet reader will identify with the story of a young woman whose search for meaning echoes their own.
+The story takes place in the 14th century Italy yet readers will identify with the story of a young woman whose search for meaning echoes their own.